 - alcune settimane fa (a few weeks ago) and so on.

-They may look very difficult to use, but you shouldn’t be discouraged by that.
-Even just by learning a few very common uses of the subjunctive and conditional mood will set you apart from most other Italian language learners and make you sound significantly more Italian within an instant.
+This may look very difficult to use, but you shouldn’t be discouraged by that.
+Even just learning a few very common uses of the subjunctive and conditional mood will set you apart from most other Italian language learners and make you sound significantly more Italian within seconds.

 The subjunctive mood is used in both independent and dependent clauses.

-The Consecution Temporum plays a crucial role in preserving the grammaticality of Italian sentences.
+The Consecutio Temporum plays a crucial role in preserving the grammatical correctness of Italian sentences.
 Additionally, we are using Subjunctive tenses to express the sense of contemporaneity or anteriority between the main clause and the dependent clause.

 The conditional mood is the equivalent of the English expressions would, could, should.
-It is generally used when expressing hypothetical facts or situations, often together with se (if).
-It is also very common when ordering food or asking for a coffee in an Italian bar, because it makes you sound a bit less direct and rude when saying “I would like..” than merely “I want..”.
+It is generally used when expressing hypothetical facts or situations, often together with the word se (if).
+It is also very common when ordering food or asking for a coffee in an Italian bar, because it makes you sound way more polite when saying “I would like..” rather than simply “I want..”.

-In this chapter, we are going to study the last three Moods of Italian Verbs, used to express orders and the infinitive form of every verb: Infinitive (Infinito), Imperative (Imperativo) and Gerund (Gerundio).
-These moods are often known as “non-finite” or impersonal since they are not used for every person (io, tu, lui/lei, noi, voi, loro).
+In this chapter, we are going to study the last three Moods of Italian Verbs: Infinitive (Infinito), Imperative (Imperativo) and Gerund (Gerundio).
+These moods are often known as “non-finite” or impersonal since they don’t refer to a specific person (io, tu, lui/lei, noi, voi, loro).

 - L’obiettivo è cucinare una buona pizza (The aim is to cook a tasty pizza)